8 Activities to Keep Your Kids Occupied During Summer Vacation (Besides the Summer Job)Last Updated: Monday, June 25, 2018

 Learn a New Language

 Hablas español?
 Summer break is a wonderful opportunity to learn a new language.
-Whether going the structured route (by using online language programs like Rosetta Stone or Babbel) or watching telenovelas, the experience exposes your teen to a new culture and can have a long-lasting impact
+Whether going the structured route (by using online language programs) or watching telenovelas, the experience exposes your teen to a new culture and can have a long-lasting impact

 Serve the Community